 The All-Mode four-wheel-drive system includes an Auto mode, whereby it’s effectively front-wheel-drive before quickly bringing the rears into play more depending on how hard you’re accelerating and how slippery the surface is.

 There’s also a Lock mode that constantly sends drive to the front and rear for better traction.
 But that Lock mode doesn’t lock any differentials and it’s east to get opposing wheels wheelspinning in certain conditions.

 That said, there’s decent ground clearance and the approach and departure angles (17.2 degrees and 24.9 degrees respectively) are reasonable.

 One plus with the 4WD diesel is its tow capacity, which at 2000kg is half a tonne up on other X-Trails; we didn’t try it but the engine would be working hard lugging that weight.

 If you’re happy to change gears yourself then the latest X-Trail is a thoughtful, well specified medium SUV that’s also impressively frugal.
 But it’s less impressive off the bitumen and the smaller diesel engine is adequate rather than great.

-Click here to read the review on the full Nissan X-Trail range
+Click here to read the full range review of the Nissan X-Trail